STATEMENT OF PHILOSOPHY

-A mandatory meeting between the Principal, Athletic Director, parent, substance abuse counselor, and coach before returning to participation is mandatory.
+A mandatory meeting between the Principal, Athletic Coordinator, parent, substance abuse counselor, and coach before returning to participation is mandatory.

 Athletes will not be eligible for any school sport award at the end of the season.
-This includes school letter, WAC All-Star recognition in that sport, and any Booster Club-sponsored awards.
+This includes a school letter, WAC All-Star recognition in that sport, and any Booster Club sponsored awards.